lucasrennok/Format4You/README.md

 # <img src="/web/src/assets/images/icons/leaf.png" width="80" height="80">Format 4 You
 > *You write we format*

-A plataform that format your projects in SBC style, you just need to put your thougths at the paper.
+A plataform that format your projects, you just need to put your thougths at the paper.
 Leave the boring job to us and use your time better in your works.

 <img src="/web/src/assets/images/background.png" width="450" height="300">

 ## :newspaper: About it

 This project was made with ReactJs in typescript template.
-The idea is to auto format documents with the template: SBC.
+The idea is to format automatically documents.
 It will improove how you spend your time and make easier to do your works.

+The default template is SBC and it is used to format the documents.

 ## :heavy_check_mark: Requirements